RajeevSingh62/Portfolio/README.md

-Here’s a detailed README text that you can paste into your repository:

 My Portfolio - React + Vite

 Welcome to my Portfolio Website!
 This website is built using React and Vite for a fast and efficient development environment.
 The portfolio is deployed on Netlify, and you can view it live by following the link below.

 Live Demo